Y-Power/visual-chap/readme.txt

 = Will it work with my theme? =

-Visual Chap works on *most* themes and I try to keep it compatible with every major theme but there are exceptions (most noticeably 'Twenty Fifteen) and there might be minor differences among them.
+Visual Chap works on *most* themes and I try to keep it compatible with every major one but there are exceptions (most noticeably 'Twenty Fifteen) and there might be minor differences among them.

 = How about mobile devices? =